swaptacular/swpt_creditors/README.md

         $ docker-compose up --build

-    This will start its own PostgreSQL and Redis server instances in docker containers, but will rely on being able to connect to a RabbitMQ server instance at
-    "amqp://guest:guest@localhost:5672".
-The OAuth 2.0 authorization
+    This will start its own PostgreSQL server instance in docker containers, but will rely on being able to connect to a RabbitMQ server instance at "amqp://guest:guest@localhost:5672".
+The OAuth
-    will be bypassed.
+    2.0 authorization will be bypassed.

     Note that because the RabbitMQ "guest" user [can only connect from localhost], you should either explicitly allow the "guest" user to